Aerospace Engineering Department

 Requirements for Graduation

 Students must complete all residency, curriculum, unit, GPA, and culminating experience requirements as outlined in the Graduation Requirements section of the Graduate Policies and Procedures.

 MS - Aerospace Engineering Graduation Requirements

-In selecting a thesis or project topic, the student must first identify a faculty member in his or her area of interest.
-Once the faculty member agrees to act as the student's advisor, a program of study is established, including the thesis or project topic.
-The student consults with and selects his or her advisor during the first semester of graduate study.
+In selecting a project/thesis topic, the student must first identify a faculty member in his or her area of interest.
+Once the faculty member agrees to act as the student's project/thesis advisor, a program of study is established, including the project/thesis topic.

 |Graduation Writing Assessment Requirement|

 |At SJSU, students must pass the Graduation Writing Assessment Requirement (GWAR).
 For information on the GWAR, please see http://info.sjsu.edu/gcw.html.|

 |Advanced Mathematics and Computational Methods||6|